seanmoen/pickhacks2023/README.md

 For the Google Maps API file to work, you need a "config.env" that just contains your Google Maps API key on a single line.

 For the Twilio API to work, you need a

+# Process
+First the location of the user is sent to Google Map API, which returns a list of nearby gas stations.
+Our implementation currently does not read the device location and instead uses a default implementation.
+For the code example, we used the location of the Gale Bullman Multipurpose Building.

+Next, the ESG scores are obtained.

+Then, the most enviornmentally safe gas station is sent to the user's phone.